StarRocks/starrocks/docs/sql-reference/sql-functions/string-functions/upper.md

 ## Description

-This function converts a string to upper-case.
+Converts a string to upper-case.

 ## Syntax